 The COVID-19 pandemic has revolutionised the way we work, and many individuals have had to adjust to remote work arrangements.
 In this unprecedented time, Gartner has named it the “biggest work-from-home experiment.”
 To guarantee continued productivity in the remote setting, it is advised that teams utilise Slack and Zoom tools.
 These tools are invaluable in enabling remote collaboration and maintaining productivity levels.

-The implementation of telecommuting among engineering firms is no longer novel; it has been a commonplace practice for some time now.
-However, simply having access to the necessary resources is not enough to guarantee success.
-Teams must also be equipped with the knowledge and skills to effectively utilise these resources.
-According to Gartner, this is an opportune moment to take advantage of and develop strategies that will be able to meet future workplace and employee needs.
+Telecommuting is not a new concept for engineering companies; it has been a common practice for some time now.
+However, having access to the requisite resources alone is insufficient to ensure success.
+Teams must also be equipped with the relevant knowledge and skills to make effective use of these resources.
+According to Gartner, it is an advantageous time to develop strategies that are capable of meeting the needs of future workplaces and employees.